ron0studios/LogiLinux/README.md

 # LogiLinux - Logitech Device Library for Linux

-A C++ library and tools for interfacing with Logitech Creator devices on Linux, starting with the MX Dialpad.
+A C++ library and tools for interfacing with Logitech Creator devices on Linux, including the MX Dialpad and MX Keypad.
 This was made for LauzHack 2025.

 ## What is This?